cocorene/base-shopify-theme/README.md

 ## Developing
 To start development, open up a terminal window, navigate to the theme root folder and run `npm start`.
 This will compile, watch and hot reload your javascript and css.
 It'll also lint your js using [standardjs](https://standardjs.com/) best practices.
 If you make a change to a file that needs to be uploaded to Shopify, the process will handle it and reload your browser once it's been uploaded.

-**Note: In your Shopify Theme Settings, there is a setting called *Access site through BrowserSync?*, under the Dev, Logo, Favicon section.
-Make sure that this option is checked for your development themes, unchecked for you staging and production themes.
+Note: In your Shopify Theme Settings, there is a setting called *Access site through BrowserSync?*, under the Dev, Logo, Favicon section.
+Make sure that this option is checked for your development themes, unchecked for your staging and production themes.

 ## Deploying
 There are build scripts provided in the `package.json` that will build and deploy theme code directly to Shopify.
 All scripts can be run via `npm run <scriptName>`, with the exception of `npm start`.
 The build scripts are: